smackyouarh/agsjsTOC4xx/README.md

 Custom Widget for Arcgis JavaScript developers using JSAPI 4.xx and above based on Table of Content (TOC) for ArcGIS JavaScript API originally created by Nianwei Liu (nliu) at https://www.arcgis.com/home/item.html?id=9b6280a6bfb0430f8d1ebc969276b109

-Original widget only supported Arcgis Javascript version 3.xx and did not work with version 4.xx due to many property changes of different Classes in and AMD calling disabled in version 4 ( dojo.require )
+Original widget only supported Arcgis Javascript version 3.xx and did not work with version 4.xx due to many property changes of different Classes in and legacy calling disabled in version 4 ( dojo.require )

 Credits to Nianwei Liu (nliu) for original widget